Ocean Alley’s Studio Jam Session Turns Up on “Tombstone” « American Songwriter

 Australian rockers Ocean Alley are not of this time—and it works.
-In just nine years, the band, which started by just hanging out and jamming in a backyard shed, continue to pull out more effortless, classic rock grooves—even some of their videos play like a hynoptic, psychedelic art rock poster come to life.
+Nearly nine years after forming, and since their 2016 debut Lost Tropics, the band, which started by hanging out and jamming in a backyard shed, continue to pull out more effortless, classic rock grooves.
+Even some of their videos play like a hynoptic, psychedelic art rock poster come to life.

 The band has already released three singles, including “Stained Glass,” a slow, psychedelic build, and also the first track they wrote since the release of their second studio album, 2018’s Chiaroscuro, and “Infinity,” a more laid back jam.